mbretter/go-mongodb/README.md

 ## Datatypes

-Besides the BSON convertion, all datatypes are supporting JSON encoding/decoding, by implementing the marshal/unmarshal functions.
+Besides the BSON conversion, all datatypes are supporting JSON encoding/decoding, by implementing the marshal/unmarshal functions.

 ### ObjectId